eliplutchok/communitynotes-modified-version/README.md

 3. I added/will add additional programs as well to help the user get a feel for the data.
 4. Edited file names in runner.py to dynamically reflect the number of factors and interceptRegularizationDampener used.

+Some Notes:

+1. CRH notes slightly decrease as the number of factors increase with the dampener set to `numFactors`, so you may want to set it a bit smaller, like `.9 * numFactors` or something.
+2. `_check_flips` in note-status_history.py checks how many statuses changed.
+When using many factors, you will trigger the curent asserts even if you have the same number of CRH notes because they will be different notes than the originals.
+If you are experimenting and don't want this to be triggered, you can edit `maxCrhChurn` to like .99 or higher.

 Instructions to run program:

 1. Install requirements `pip install -r requirements.txt` (first set up virtual env if your doing this on your own pc or gpu).